 A well-run compliance function uses the transition to right-size.
 Investment goes where designation demands it.
 Resource releases where deregulation permits it.
 Governance overhead built for tier three benchmarks under universal regulation is overengineered in the new framework.
 Governance built for tier one benchmarks in a designation environment may be under-engineered.
 Both gaps need to be identified and closed.

-The PRAs that capture this opportunity will emerge from the transition leaner, more strategically focused, and with a clearer compliance narrative for users than the ones that simply transcribe their existing architecture into the new regime.
+The PRAs that capture this opportunity will emerge from the transition leaner, more strategically focused and with a clearer compliance narrative for users than the ones that simply transcribe their existing architecture into the new regime.

 The PRAs that emerge well from SABR will not be the ones with the most polished consultation responses.
-They will be the ones whose committees were already running these assessments, whose portfolios were already mapped, and whose action plans were already drafted before the final framework was published.
+They will be the ones whose committees were already running these assessments, whose portfolios were already mapped and whose action plans were already drafted before the final framework was published.